Songdalselva

 Songdalselva or Søgneelva or Songa is a river in Agder county, Norway.
-The 55.3 km long river in the hills between Finsland in Kristiansand municipality and Hægeland in Vennesla municipality.
+The 55.3 km long river in the hills between Finsland in Kristiansand Municipality and Hægeland in Vennesla Municipality.
 The 209.4 km2 catchment area is located between the Otra river and Mandalselva river watersheds.
 The river runs through the villages of Hortemo, Nodeland, Volleberg, Tangvall, Åros, and Høllen.

 The highest hills in the catchment area go up to 450 m above sea level.
 The water flows are normally at their lowest in the summer and they're at their highest levels during the autumn and spring.
 There are only a few small lakes in the river system.
 The steep slopes down from the moors can create short and intense flood rapids.
-The river (here called Songa) flows through the Stallemodalen valley in Vennesla, and then falls into the Songdalen valley through a gorge at Underåsen.
+The river (here called Songa) flows through the Stallemodalen valley in Vennesla Municipality, and then falls into the Songdalen valley through a gorge at Underåsen.

 Once in the Songdalen valley, it is called the Songdalselva.
-Here it receives more water from the right from the Gumpedalselva tributary.
+Here it receives more water from the right from the Gumpedalselva river (tributary).
 The river drops no more than about 20 m over the last 20 km to the river mouth, and has on this stretch a very meandering run.
 There is a short waterfall (Søgne waterfall) near the Søgne Landbruksskole.
 From that waterfall to the sea, the river is called the Søgneelva.
-The Songdalselva flows into the sea between the villages of Høllen and Åros in Kristiansand municipality.
+The Songdalselva flows into the sea between the villages of Høllen and Åros in Kristiansand Municipality.

 Both salmon and sea trout are found in the river, and a fishing license is required for fishing along the river.